glig95/heart_rate_variants/README.md

 at once, keeps the most accurate, and lists the variants that the model made most use of.
 It does not account for the phylogeny at all, so a variant can score highly simply because it marks a group of relatives who happen to share a heart rate.
+Namely, it's possible that ancestry can be reconstructed based on sequences and the heart rate reconstructed from relatedness, which reduces the probability of identified variants being causal for the heart rate.
-It outputs variant's importance rather than a p-value: importance says how much a variant improved the model's fit.
+The program outputs variant's importance rather than a p-value: importance says how much a variant improved the model's fit.
+Specifically the importance is defined as a drop in accuracy of the model trained on a dataset with that variant removed.

 **Input.** The algorithm performs grid search over hyperparameters, so there is no user input required here.
 Varied parameters are: the number of trees, tree depth,